jeremyandrews/redmine-container/README.md

 # A simple Redmine container

-A simple starting point for hosting Redmine in a container, using a PostgreSQL database in another container.
+A simple starting point for testing Redmine in a container, using a MariaDB (MySQL) database in another container.

 ## Installation